 Detailed tutorial shows you exactly how to make cheap DIY Outdoor Cushions.
 Thick, comfy, and waterproof, they’re exactly what you want in your backyard!

 Once I’d decided to build an outdoor sofa for my porch, the first thing I went about doing was finding cushions.

 Why?
 Because cushions are expensive.

 I wanted to find the cheapest cushions I possibly could, then build my couch to fit those cushions.

-After a ton of research, I had a Plan A (and B, and C, but that's a story for another post.)
-I'd start at my local Habitat for Humanity Restore, where they frequently sell used couches for $10, and see if they'd let me take the cushions home for that price, but leave the couch frame behind.
+After a ton of research, I had a Plan A (and B and C.) I’d start at my local Habitat for Humanity Restore, where they frequently sell used couches for $10, and see if they’d let me take the cushions home for that price, but leave the couch frame behind.

 Low and behold, they let me.
 30 minutes and $8.75 later, I left the store with a car full of couch cushions ready to be converted into cheap DIY outdoor cushions.
 Here’s what I did.